Frenship: Career

 Sunderland and Hite met while working at the fitness store Lululemon and became fans of each other's music; this led to them creating music together.
 The duo first posted to SoundCloud the song "Knives", which was produced alongside Norwegian producer Matoma.
 The track gained popularity online which led the duo to upload a second track, "Nowhere", followed by "Carpet".

 In June 2016, the duo released "Capsize", a collaboration with American singer and songwriter Emily Warren, charting in multiple countries.
 The song also reached number one on Hype Machine, and has surpassed 505 million streams on Spotify.
-Their follow up single "1000 Nights" has over 45 million streams on Spotify to date, and continues to grow at Alternative Radio.
+Their follow up single "1000 Nights" has over 45 million streams on Spotify to date, and was played on alternative radio.
 Frenship released their debut EP, Truce, in September 2016 via Columbia Records.

-Their debut album, Vacation, was released on 17 May 2019.
+Their debut album, Vacation, was released on May 17, 2019.

 On September 10, 2021, the duo released the single "All My Friends".
 The song recounts their experience during the COVID-19 pandemic.

+The duo released their final album, Leavenworth, on October 18, 2024, announcing it would be their final album as a group.